-The Delegated Regulation will be considered by the Council of the EU and the European Parliament.
-If neither of them objects, it will enter into force 20 days after its publication in the Official Journal of the EU.
+The Delegated Regulation is subject to the scrutiny of Council of the EU and the European Parliament.
+If neither of them objects, it will enter into force 20 days after its publication in the Official Journal of the EU and will apply from 31 December 2016.

-A copy of the Delegated Regulation is available at the following link:
+A copy of the full Delegated Regulation can be found here:

-http://ec.europa.eu/transparency/regdoc/rep/3/2016/EN/3-2016-5905-EN-F1-1.PDF
+http://ec.europa.eu/transparency/regdoc/rep/3/2016/EN/3-2016-4369-EN-F1-1.PDF